“Take care of the waste on the farm and turn it into useful channels’ should be the slogan of every farmer.” ~ George Washington Carver

 - Collect this and use fresh before alcohol fermentation begins.

-- Lightly dust each layer with an available rock powder such as; Azomite, Soft Rock Phosphate or Tennessee Brown Phosphate
+- Lightly dust each layer with an available rock powder such as; Azomite for micro nutrients and Rock Phosphate as a source of calcium and phosphorus micro nutrient

 - Water each layer with a good balanced compost tea or compost extract